Coast Guard, good Samaritans assist 4 aboard vessel taking on water near St. Simons Island

-A Coast Guard Station Brunswick boat crew responds to a 75-foot shrimping vessel taking on water off St. Simons Island, Georgia, July 26, 2023.
-The boat crew, a Coast Guard Air Station Savannah helicopter crew and good Samaritans assisted with dewatering efforts, and the vessel and its 4 crew members were safely transported to the City Market Dock in Brunswick, Georgia.
-(U.S. Coast Guard photo, courtesy Coast Guard Station Brunswick)
+A Coast Guard Air Station Savannah helicopter crew lowers a dewatering pump to a Coast Guard Station Brunswick boat crew to help render assistance to a 75-foot shrimping vessel taking on water near St. Simons Island, Georgia, July 26, 2023.
+The shrimping vessel and its passengers were safely transported to City Market Dock in Brunswick, Georgia.
+(U.S. Coast Guard video, courtesy Coast Guard Air Station Savannah)

 |Date Taken: